csprousers/cspro/BUILD.md

 ## Windows

-The CSPro solution targets a 32-bit application that uses C++17 along with the [Microsoft Foundation Class](https://learn.microsoft.com/en-us/cpp/mfc/framework-mfc) (MFC) framework and the [Win32 API](https://learn.microsoft.com/en-us/windows/win32/api), with a few tools coded in C#.
-This code is built using [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com).
+The CSPro solution targets a 32-bit or 64-bit application that uses C++17 along with the [Microsoft Foundation Class](https://learn.microsoft.com/en-us/cpp/mfc/framework-mfc) (MFC) framework and the [Win32 API](https://learn.microsoft.com/en-us/windows/win32/api), with a few tools coded in C#.
+This code is built using [Microsoft Visual Studio 2026](https://visualstudio.microsoft.com).
 To successfully build CSPro, you must ensure that your Visual Studio installation includes the following components:

 - Microsoft.VisualStudio.Component.VC.ATL
 - Microsoft.VisualStudio.Component.VC.ATLMFC
 - Microsoft.VisualStudio.Component.VC.Redist.14.Latest
 - Microsoft.VisualStudio.Component.VC.Tools.x86.x64

 To build the solution, open the solution file, [cspro/cspro.sln](https://github.com/csprousers/cspro/blob/dev/cspro/cspro.sln), and select *Build -> Build Solution*.
-All executables and other built files are output to the directory *cspro/debug/bin* or *cspro/release/bin*.
+All executables and other built files are output to the directory *cspro/build/x86/Debug/bin* or *cspro/build/x86/Release/bin* (or */x64/* if building 64-bit).

-A list of files that are distributed with the CSPro installer is available in [build-tools/CSPro Installer Generator/inputs.json](https://github.com/csprousers/cspro/blob/dev/build-tools/CSPro%20Installer%20Generator/inputs.json).
+A list of files that are distributed with the CSPro installer is available in [build-tools/Installer Inputs/inputs.json](https://github.com/csprousers/cspro/blob/dev/build-tools/Installer%20Inputs/inputs.json).

 ## Android